-In this session, I'll share some basic exercises that will help you begin to develop your technique and general comfort with lettering by hand.
-These are some of the same exercises that I do every day.
-After working on lines and curves, we'll begin creating some letters, and for your assignment, you'll put those letters together into some words.
+In this session, we'll go over some basic exercises that will help you begin to develop your technique and general comfort with lettering by hand.
+After working on lines and curves, we'll begin creating some letters, and incorporating those letters into text.

 2. Setting Up Your Workspace